 |Google Play Store||Yes||Yes|

-CyberGhost, NordVPN, and TorGuard in Spain offer a variety of payment options to users including cryptocurrency.
+CyberGhost, NordVPN, and TorGuard offer a variety of payment options to users including cryptocurrency.
 Crypto payments are great for users who want maximum anonymity as you only need a working email address for making the payments and to set up a VPN account.

-5. NordVPN vs CyberGhost in Spain: Refund
+5. NordVPN vs CyberGhost: Refund

 NordVPN offers an industry-standard 30-day money-back guarantee.
 Though they make it very clear that if you cancel the services after the renewal, the renewal fees are non-refundable.
 You can take a look at their Refund policy below:

 It is very important that the provider you decide to go with has a clear refund policy.
 There are providers such as TunnelBear, that offer refunds on a case-by-case basis and you wouldn’t want to be stuck with them regarding your funds.
 It is possible that your refund request may get disapproved by TunnelBear if you decide to not continue with the subscription.
-Therefore, always make sure to check the refund policy yourself before committing to any VPN provider.
+Therefore, always make sure to check the refund policy yourself before committing to any VPN provider in UK.
 Although the TunnelBear refund policy may seem dodgy, it is still one of the best VPN providers in the industry and can go toe-to-toe with top-tier VPN providers.
-Recently, we compared it with NordVPN, see how it performs in TunnelBear vs NordVPN in Spain comparison.
+Recently, we compared it with NordVPN, see how it performs in TunnelBear vs NordVPN comparison.

-Winner in refund policy: CyberGhost
+Winner in refund-policy: CyberGhost